 How do we know we have got a world-class supply chain?
 There are as many arguments as to what constitutes "world-class" as there are detractors who would question if such a thing even exists.
 In this modern era, there are significant complexity challenges that require us to consider multiple business dynamics, not least of which are the realities of:

 Within this environment of complexity, there are also many indicators of success that provide insight as to whether or not we are on the right track.
-These include:

 Getting to this end state requires not only that we measure ourselves but also that we build strong interdependent relationships across the extended supply chain.
 The net result is a competitive edge needed to drive successful and sustainable businesses.